Eclipse Contributor Agreement

 Please read this ECA carefully before accepting its terms.
 By accepting the ECA, You are agreeing to be bound by its terms.
 If You want to accept this ECA, complete the form completely, print a copy for Your records, and when ready, press the “Accept” button at the end of this form.

-As used in this ECA: (i) “You" (or "Your") shall mean the entity that is making this Agreement with the Eclipse Foundation; (ii)"Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is submitted by You to the Eclipse Foundation for inclusion in, or documentation of, any of the Eclipse Foundation projects; and (iii) “Submit” (or “Submitted”) means any form of communication sent to the Eclipse Foundation (e.g. the content You post on electronic mailing lists, forums, content management systems, source code control systems, code review systems, issue tracking systems, etc. that are used by the Eclipse Foundation).
+As used in this ECA: (i) “You" (or "Your") shall mean the entity that is making this Agreement with Eclipse; (ii)"Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is submitted by You to Eclipse for inclusion in, or documentation of, any of the Eclipse projects; and (iii) “Submit” (or “Submitted”) means any form of communication sent to Eclipse (e.g. the content You post on electronic mailing lists, forums, content management systems, source code control systems, code review systems, issue tracking systems, etc. that are used by Eclipse).

 This agreement applies to all Contributions You Submit.

-“Specification Content” is the collection of interface definitions for the Application or User interfaces (“Interfaces”) provided by the work to which Your Contribution was made, descriptions of the structure and semantic behavior of those Interfaces, and data formats and protocols associated with those Interfaces, all of which as are reasonably necessary to enable the development of independent implementations of those Interfaces.
-For the sake of clarity, Specification Content does not include implementation detail of how the Eclipse project code or Your Contribution implements the Interfaces in the Specification and the Specification Grant provide above would not cover such additional material.
+“Specification Content” is the collection of interface definitions for the application or user interfaces (“Interfaces”) provided by the work to which Your Contribution was made, descriptions of the structure and semantic behavior of those Interfaces, and data formats and protocols associated with those Interfaces, all of which as are reasonably necessary to enable the development of independent implementations of those Interfaces.
+For the sake of clarity, Specification Content does not include implementation detail of how the Eclipse project code or Your Contribution implements the Interfaces in the Specification and the Specification Grant provided above would not cover such additional material.

-You will promptly notify the Eclipse Foundation if You become aware of any facts or circumstances that would make these commitments inaccurate in any way.
-To do so, please send an email to firstname.lastname@example.org
+You will promptly notify Eclipse if You become aware of any facts or circumstances that would make these commitments inaccurate in any way.
+To do so, please send an email to email@example.com

-The Eclipse Foundation takes intellectual property very seriously, so we are going to ask You to re-confirm this ECA every three years.
+Eclipse takes intellectual property very seriously, so we are going to ask You to re-confirm this ECA every three years.